sanity-io/sanity-plugin-media/README.md

 sanity install media
 ```

 This will add the Media button to your studio menu.
-If this is all you're after – that's all you need to do!
+If this is akkkkkkkkkkkkkl you're after – that's all you need to do!

 ### Enabling it as a global custom asset source